Hempstead Harbor: Transportation

 The William Cullen Bryant Viaduct (also known as the Roslyn Viaduct) crosses the southernmost section of Hempstead Harbor, carrying Northern Boulevard (NY 25A) between West Shore Road (CR 15) and Bryant Avenue at its eastern end.
-It serves as a bypass of Roslyn, and more specifically Old Northern Boulevard (CR 25A) - which was NY 25A's previous alignment through the area.
+It serves as a bypass of Roslyn's downtown, and more specifically, Old Northern Boulevard – which had served as NY 25A's previous alignment through the Greater Roslyn area prior to the newer highway's construction.

-The original bridge was opened by Governor Thomas E. Dewey in 1949.
-Between 2005 and 2012, this bridge was replaced at a cost of $127 million; the original bridge was structurally-obsolete and in a state of disrepair.
+The original bridge was opened by Governor Thomas E. Dewey in 1950.
+Between 2005 and 2012, this bridge was replaced at a cost of $127 million; the original bridge was structurally obsolete and in a state of disrepair.